john-azzaro/Stud-Node-Authentication-with-Passport/README.md

 <br>

-## Points of interest in the Passport Study.
+## Points of interest in the Passport Study
+Since this particular study is a little bit more extensive in terms of building out the prototype, I thought it would be best to provide some interesting highlights from the study below.
+If you want to get a better sense of the study and the step-by-step development process, check out the server.js and passport-config.js files, as well as the processNotes.txt file for a complete walk through.

+In any case, here are some interesting points of interest:

 <br>